AUTO GLASS WARRANTY

 The size of the windshield that needs to be replaced will be one of the main factors that determine the price.
 The bigger your windshield is and the newer year model the more it is going to cost you to get a new one.

-Complexity and fittings – this means things like mirror attachments, special coatings, heat/rain sensors and so on.
+Complexity and fittings – this means things like mirror attachments, special coatings, heat/rain sensors, and so on.
 All of these add significantly to the cost of windshield replacement, whether you get an OEM (Original Equipment Manufacturer) or an aftermarket windshield.

 OEM: an OEM replacement windshield is going to be identical to the windshield that your car came with when it was brand new.
 Due to the fact that car manufacturers switch between different auto glass makers all the time, your new windshield might have to be manufactured by a different auto glass company (but it will be made to the exact same specification as the original).

-Aftermarket: an aftermarket windshield is a windshield that has been produced by a third-party auto glass manufacturer not related to the auto maker who built your car.
+Aftermarket: an aftermarket windshield is a windshield that has been produced by a third-party auto glass manufacturer not related to the automaker who built your car.
 These third-party manufacturers do not follow the same specifications and guidelines as OEM auto glass makers, which makes buying/using their products a bit of a gamble, so to speak.
 (Many are made from Chinese glass.)

 Car manufacturers don’t typically make their own windshields.
 This work is subcontracted to companies that specialize in auto glass.
 The auto glass company creates windshields and windows according to the car maker’s strict specifications.
 Then the glass is shipped to the central facility where the cars are actually assembled, and they are installed in new cars as they are built.
-Since this work is subcontracted, the auto manufacturers continually accepts bids from different glass makers.
+Since this work is subcontracted, the auto manufacturers continually accept bids from different glass makers.
 Often they will switch glass manufacturers when a lower bid is received, resulting in identical vehicles having glass that is technically manufactured by different companies.
 By the time you need to have your windshield replaced, your car’s manufacturer may have switched glass companies, so you will receive an OEM windshield that might have been made by a different company than your original.

 As you can see, car windscreen replacement is a pretty complex subject, which is not something that most people expect when dealing with a damaged windshield!
-Now, to top all of this off, some states have additional laws and regulations that govern how, when and by whom a vehicle’s windshield should be replaced.
+Now, to top all of this off, some states have additional laws and regulations that govern how, when, and by whom a vehicle’s windshield should be replaced.
 Other states, such as Arizona, have no such laws but that doesn’t mean that you are allowed to drive around in a car with a cracked windscreen!